Where True Happiness Lies

 Therefore, One in a state of Makarios is someone free from daily worries and worldly affairs.
 The things of the world cannot toss him up and down.

 Makarios is a state of blessedness from God.
 So, the sermon describes as blessed to those whose dependence, happiness, and confidence are on God.
 This is where true happiness lies.

 True Happiness Lies in total dependence on God even in the midst of lack.
 True Happiness Lies in our relationship with God.
-It comes that sincere desire to be close to God.
+It comes through that sincere desire to be close to God.

 True Happiness can only be found in God and not in earthly riches.
 True Happiness Lies in total dependence on God even in the time of challenges.

 The man who trust in God deeply experiences a state of Makarios.

 In everything, and despite any condition, he believes that God takes ultimate control.

 In Greek mythology, Homer and Hesiod say that the Greek gods are always happy (Makarios).

 This is because the world of men who were subject to death, fear, poverty, and disease do not affect them.

 So, Makarios indicates that inward happiness that comes from God, through God, and for God.